lshillman/UserScripts/Google Meet: hide gemini/README.md

-# Google Docs: Hide Gemini
+# Google Meet: Hide Gemini
 This AI bs is getting ridiculous.
 I disable all the "smart" features, but the UI bits are is still there, waiting for my cursor to accidentally stray into them so they can prompt me to re-enable it.
 It's annoying and I hate it.

 This script uses CSS to hide the Gemini buttons on Google Meet, which (at time of writing) also prevents their popovers from being triggered.